 |---|---|

-| Channel | Voice only (conversations where channel is VOICE-SIP).
-Webchat and SMS conversations are not scored at the moment. |
+| Channel | Voice conversations are scored.
+Webchat and SMS conversations are not scored. |

 | Minimum turns | At least 3 turns.
-Short interactions (e.g., immediate hangups) are skipped. |
+Short interactions (for example, immediate hangups) are skipped. |

-| Engagement | If the caller does not engage at all, the score is marked as N/A. |
+| Engagement | If the user does not engage at all, the score is marked as N/A. |

 Limitations